Hi everyone

 own life and happiness hang in the balance."

-The names of places and people are hard to remember and keep apart because they are so different from ours.
-But Addison's worldbuilding is amazing.
+The names of places and people are challenging to remember and keep apart because they are so different from ours.
+But Addison's worldbuilding is amazing, the people feel real, the "magic" is fascinating, and the plot, while simple, is also effective and engrossing.
+The entire setting is so unique and different from anything else I’ve read.

 Happy reading!